juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      - select <b>```2 <cr>``` </b>

-     - This step creates a ``` export.csv ``` file with the corrected header names the tagging process is expecting
+     - This step creates an ``` export.csv ``` file with the corrected header names that the tagging process requires.

 5. Check for valid dates